 People Most at Risk for Loneliness

-In a 2020 CDC report, it was found that certain societal groups commonly struggle with loneliness.
+Certain societal groups commonly struggle with loneliness.
 Among those are immigrants, LGBTQIA+ communities, minorities and victims of elder abuse.
-What’s more, about 25% of Americans aged 65 and older consider themselves socially isolated.
+About 25% of Americans aged 65 and older consider themselves socially isolated.
 Widows or homeowners living alone, along with unmarried middle-aged individuals who already have long-term health conditions are also at increased risk.
 Even people in their 20s and 30s who may be renting homes away from the community they grew up in are at high risk of loneliness and its negative health effects.

 The only real way to combat loneliness is to increase your connection to others, though that may be hard to do for those who are isolated.
 While many people may state that they like being alone, loneliness is really caused by the gap between the social connections you would like to have and the social connections you do have.
 If this gap continues to grow, you are more likely to have certain health problems.
 A doctor’s appointment or visit from a home health nurse may result in a Berkman-Syme Social Network Index that measures social isolation or the UCLA Loneliness Scale that measures loneliness.
 These findings could help identify whether a change needs to be made sooner rather than later in your life.